bhagdave/java-test/README.md

 * Spring MVC web framework
 * Jackson JSON libraries
 * Mockito for mocking test dependencies
-* AssertJ for fluent JUnit assertions.
+* AssertJ for fluent JUnit assertions
+* SLF4J and Logback for logging

 If you would prefer to use alternative libraries please feel free to do so by amending the POM file as appropriate.